waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.GetBlockCountRequestMessage"></a>

 ### GetBlockCountRequestMessage
-GetBlockCountRequestMessage requests the current number of blocks in this pyipad.
+GetBlockCountRequestMessage requests the current number of blocks in this waglaylad.
 Note that this number may decrease as pruning occurs.